ovolynets/ticker-stats/README.md

 ## Tradeoffs, nice-to-haves, decisions, TODOs

+1. I didn't use annotations processors (lombok) to reduce the boilerplate code - is a personal preference but can be done of course
-1. TicksPostResponse to provide a more detailed message about the status of the API call
+2. TicksPostResponse to provide a more detailed message about the status of the API call
+3. Concurrency is not tested, although it would be nice to stress-test it a bit.

+Long-term improvements
+1. Load test - definitely.
+Concurrency check, possibly stress testing to estimate the highest possible traffic.